Inter-Slice Mobility Management in 5G: Motivations, Standard Principles, Challenges and Research Directions: Introduction

 \section{Introduction}

-\IEEEPARstart{T}he ability to support slicing i.e., the support for various virtual networks over the same physical network infrastructure is among the fundamental requirements of the 5G networks.
-Network Slicing enables simultaneous provisioning of diverse service types such as Ultra-Reliable Low Latency Communications (URLLC), Vehicle-to-Everything (V2X), Massive Internet-of-Things (MIoT), as well as the conventional enhanced Mobile Broadband (eMBB) over the same network.
-The state-of-the-art virtualization technologies such as Software-Defined Networking (SDN) and Network Functions Virtualization (NFV) are identified as key enablers for network slicing.
-These technologies facilitate convenient and dynamic deployment of network slices.
+\IEEEPARstart{N}etwork slicing enables simultaneous provisioning of diverse service types over the same physical infrastructure.
+Four service types are defined for network slicing in the Third Generation Partnership Project (3GPP) Release 16 specifications \cite{23501}.
+These include Ultra-Reliable Low Latency Communications (URLLC), Vehicle-to-Everything (V2X), Massive IoT (MIoT), and the conventional enhanced Mobile Broadband (eMBB).
+For several use cases within each service type, the 3GPP specifications support the offering of communication services via a single or different network slices as shown in Fig. \ref{fig: CommunicationServicesANDSlices}.

-A network slice, in general, is expected to deliver the user/service requirements consistently all the time (especially for URLLC and V2X use cases).
-However, the users with active sessions may wish to change their slices as their preferences or requirements change over time.
-The slice-owners may also wish to move users out of a slice, thus causing these users to look for alternate slices to connect to.
-Hence, in a network-sliced environment, handovers among different slices (i.e., inter-slice handovers) are also expected, in addition to the traditional horizontal (i.e., inter-cell/base-station handovers) and vertical handovers (i.e., inter-technology handovers).
-An example network-sliced environment depicting these different forms of handovers is shown in Figure \ref{fig: Scenario}.
+The availability of a communication service over different slices gives users a choice to change their slice if desired.
+Although a network slice is generally expected to deliver the user/service requirements consistently all the time (especially for URLLC and V2X use cases), users with active sessions may wish to change their slices if their preferences or requirements change over time.
+The slice owners may also wish to move users out of a slice, thus causing users to seek alternate slices to resume connectivity.
+Hence, in addition to the traditional horizontal (i.e., inter-cell/base-station handovers) and vertical handovers (i.e., inter-technology handovers), handovers among different slices (i.e., inter-slice handovers) are also expected in a network-sliced environment.
+An example scenario showing these different forms of handover is depicted in Fig. \ref{fig: Scenario}.